Goneiross/Yumiakui/README.md

  - google_calandar_ids.py with your calendar IDs (ex: CALANDAR_main = "primary" )

+To use IBM API (you can decide to use another one):

+ - IMB_TTS_key for the IBM TTS API key

+ - IMB_TTS_url for the IBM TTS API url

- - IMB_key for the IBM TTS API key
+ - IMB_STT_key for the IBM TTS API key

- - IMB_url for the IBM TTS API url
+ - IMB_STT_url for the IBM TTS API url

  - ibm-credentials.env